-No, the IFoA will not allow this.
+No, this is not possible.

 10.4 Administrative Information

 FAQ 6 How do I get a letter for my bank/sponsor/landlord confirming my student status?

 All students are issued with a certification letter upon enrolling with the University.

 If you require an updated letter during the academic year, please see section 7.2 of this guide for the required procedure.
 Please bear in mind that support staff are extremely busy during the year and it is your responsibility to plan ahead and give sufficient notice.
 Please do not ask for a letter to be produced while you wait, as this will be refused.